 FY2011-2013: Create a “Tools of Production” center in Teen area.
 Provide Teens with software for audio capture and audio editing; video capture and video editing; blogger stations; podcast studios to encourage creativity and lifelong learning.
 Adults will also have access to these “tools.”

-FY2011: Establish “gaming” computers in Teen Room in both library buildingsMB.
+FY2011: Establish “gaming” computers in Teen Room at the Main library and at the Down Under space at the Branch library.

 FY2011-2013: Explore and evaluate video conferencing capabilities in study rooms.

-Increase the number of computer technicians to keep up with demand for more electronic resources.
+Action Steps: Increase the number of computer technicians to keep up with demand for more electronic resources

-Action Steps:

-FY2011: Using the results from survey (comparable libraries surveyed regarding IT staffing, salaries, scope of work, number of branches and outsourcing of work) request the appropriate number of positions to be created (15hours week/each) in proposed budget for 2012.
+FY2011: Using the results from survey (comparable libraries surveyed regarding IT staffing, salaries, scope of work, number of branches and outsourcing of work), request the appropriate number of positions to be created (15hours week/each) in proposed budget for 2012.

 FY2011-2013: Continue to request additional staff for IT Department.

-Provide assistance to public when using public Internet computers.
+Action Steps: Provide assistance to public when using public Internet computers

-Action Steps:

 FY2011-2013: Continue to evaluate and expand program of volunteers to provide assistance (and support reference librarians) using the Computer Lab during the busiest hours.
 Address need to have a Computer Lab volunteer on Saturdays.